SiliconLabsSoftware/matter_extension/slc/apps/evse_app/wifi/README.md

    [SVR] Copy/paste the below URL in a browser to see the QR Code:
    [SVR] https://project-chip.github.io/connectedhomeip/qrcode.html?data=MT%3A6FCJ142C00KA0648G00
    ```
-   This QR code is only valid for an unprovisioned device; provisioning may change it.
+   This QR code is only valid for an unprovisioned device, provisioning may change it.

    **Other:** The device can also be provisioned and controlled using the Python controller, Android, or iOS app.